usdot-jpo-ode/jpo-ode/README.md

 To run the ODE with PPM module, you must install and start the PPM service.
 PPM service communicates with other services through Kafka Topics.
 PPM will read from the specified "Raw BSM" topic and publish the result to the specified "Filtered Bsm" topic.
 These topic names are specified by the following ODE and PPM properties:

+[//]: # (&#40;TODO&#40;@mcook42&#41;: Once the application.yaml file is updated with the correct properties at the end of the OdeProperties refactor effort, update the following list with the correct instructions&#41;)
- - ODE properties for communications with PPM (set in application.properties)
+ - ODE properties for communications with PPM (set in application.yaml)
 	 - ode.kafkaTopicOdeBsmJson  (default = topic.OdeBsmJson)
 	 - ode.kafkaTopicFilteredOdeBsmJson (default = topic.FilteredOdeBsmJson)
  - PPM properties for communications with ODE (set in yourconfig.properties)